-- Show how to identify human and animal bones and teeth recovered from archaeological sites and to differentiate animal from human skeletal material; - Describe how techno-economic processes play a role in determining what skeletal elements are preserved and how bones are altered before and after death or deposition; - 3.
-Outline what is meant by subsistence behaviour or the types of strategies people used to obtain meat in the past; - 4.
-Describe how the human body and populations have been affected by behaviour, disease and health through time; and - 5.
-Introduce the legal and ethical problems encountered when working with human remains.
+- 1. Show how to identify human and animal bones and teeth recovered from archaeological sites and to differentiate animal from human skeletal material; - 2.
+Describe how taphonomic processes play a role in determining what skeletal elements are preserved and how bones are altered before and after death or deposition; - 3.
+Outline what is meant by subsistence behaviour or the types of strategies people used to obtain meat in the past; and - 4.
+Describe how the human body and populations have been affected by behaviour, disease and health through time.